JeepyTea/TianShu/datasets/tianshu_v1/generated/11/11/Language.md

 ### Operators ###

-logic: `sohanidd` - logical and `squiseaudarts`- logical or `fu`- logical negation `utionsons` - checks if item exists in sequence `fu utionsons`  - checks if item does not exist in sequence
+logic: `mogotrevo` - logical and `custacin`- logical or `sohanidd`- logical negation `ovinspecutions` - checks if item exists in sequence `sohanidd ovinspecutions`  - checks if item does not exist in sequence
     `>` `>=` `<` `<=` `==` `!=`

 arithmetic: `+` `-` `*` `/` `**`(Power)